amy-tabb/Plantae-seminar-Nov2018/README.md

 ### MVG
 MVG, or **Multiple View Geometry in Computer Vision**, by Richard Hartley and Andrew Zisserman.
 ISBN: 0521540518
 * [Website](http://www.robots.ox.ac.uk/~vgg/hzbook/)

+Another camera calibration reference for more in-depth details, very much beyond the scope of this talk, is Zhengyou Zhang's [technical report](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/tr98-71.pdf) on Camera calibration.
+Other versions are the [TPAMI version](https://ieeexplore.ieee.org/document/888718).
+As I understand it, before this time more expensive and precise two- and three-plane calibration objects were used, so this technique really changed the field.
+Unbelievably, this tech report is now 20 years old!

 ### OpenCV